Kings-Knight/Portfolio/README.md

 # Portfolio
-Portfolio for programming and other engineering related projects
+Portfolio for programming and engineering projects.